RakhithJK/dbeaver-dbeaver-wiki/Database-Navigator.md

 The toolbar is located in the title bar of the window.
 Its buttons duplicate the menu items, except for the **Active Project**.

 To open the context menu for an object, right-click the object in the tree.
-The following table summarizes context menu items for all types of objects that may appear in the tree.
-Note that the presence or absence of context menu items for an object depends on the database and object types.
+The following table summarizes the context menu items for all types of objects that may appear in the tree.
+Note that the presence or absence of the context menu items for an object depends on the database and object types.

 Menu item|Description
 ---------|-----------